 - 1. This document is the Bungay Neighbourhood Development Plan for the period 2020 to 2036.
-Waveney District Council1 and the Broads Authority designated a Neighbourhood Area for Bungay in March 2016 (Figure 1) to enable Bungay Town Council to prepare a NDP.
+Waveney District Council and the Broads Authority designated a Neighbourhood Area for Bungay in March 2016 (Figure 1) to enable Bungay Town Council to prepare it.
 The Plan has been prepared by the Bungay Neighbourhood Development Plan (BNDP) Steering Group composed of volunteers from the community.
 The policy proposals presented in the document are derived from the views expressed by the wider community through an extensive consultation process undertaken between December 2016 and January 2018, and further consultations on potential sites to allocate for housing in February 2020 - 2.
 The document builds on and is informed by the National Planning Policy Framework (NPPF), the Waveney Local Plan, and the Local Plan for the Broads, and combined with these it sets out the criteria and conditions for development for the above period, and how projected growth in our town will be delivered.
-When the plan has been completed and examined, there will be a referendum within Bungay, and the BNDP will come into force and following which assume a statutory role in planning decisions. - 3.
+The plan has been examined, has passed a community referendum, and has been 'made' by the respective local planning authorities, and so the BNDP now plays a statutory role in planning decisions. - 3.
 The purpose of the BNDP is, along with both the Waveney and Broads Local Plans, to guide sustainable development within the town and provide guidance to those wishing to submit proposals for development.